 Farrat Structural Thermal Breaks meet the NHBC’s Technical Requirements.
 This is referenced in the BBA Certification.

 Farrat is a member of BRE’s Certified Thermal Details and Products Scheme.

 Farrat Structural Thermal Breaks can be found on NBS Plus and NBS National BIM Toolkit and Library.

 Farrat operates under an ISO 9001:2008 Quality Assurance System.
 This also incorporates BBA’s Product Quality Plan.

 Farrat operates under an ISO 14001:2004 Environmental Management System.

 Farrat is a member of The Steel Construction Institute [SCI].

 Farrat Structural Thermal Breaks are manufactured from high performance materials.
-We only use materials specifically developed for use within the building envelope and as such are accredited to ensure that designers and clients have confidence in the product which is used in structural connections.
+We only use materials specifically developed for use within the building envelope and as such are certificated to ensure that designers and clients have confidence in the product which is used in structural connections.
 Every order is accompanied with a Certificate of Conformance.

 We offer two grades, Farrat TBK and Farrat TBL.

 |Design Value for Compressive Strength, fcd (N/mm² , MPa)||250||70|